Fortinet Inc. (FTNT) Shares Up Despite Recent Market Volatility

 FTNT’s Market Performance

-FTNT stock saw an increase of -1.68% in the past week, with a monthly gain of 12.05% and a quarterly increase of 11.75%.
-The volatility ratio for the week is 2.04%, and the volatility levels for the last 30 days are 2.99% for Fortinet Inc. (FTNT).
-The simple moving average for the last 20 days is 4.19% for FTNT stock, with a simple moving average of 10.62% for the last 200 days.
+FTNT’s stock has seen a -1.55% decrease for the week, with a 13.95% rise in the past month and a 15.60% gain in the past quarter.
+The volatility ratio for the week is 2.11%, and the volatility levels for the past 30 days are at 2.91% for Fortinet Inc. The simple moving average for the last 20 days is 2.31% for FTNT stock, with a simple moving average of 10.46% for the last 200 days.

 Analysts’ Opinion of FTNT